Chapter 12 : Bloodflow

 "All of my homework assignments through the end of the year," I whispered, beginning to regret this already.
-Her eyes widened and her lips thinned as she leafed through the stacks of parchment, but she didn't say anything until she reached the end.
+Her eyes widened and her lips thinned as she leafed through the stacks of parchment.
+She didn't say anything until she finished going through everything.

 "But… this all looks like outstanding work as far as I can tell," she neatly piled everything back as it had been and turned to me, "Have you spoken to Professor Flitwick about this?"

-"No. He, well, he doesn't seem too keen on me after I--er--accidentally lit him on fire," I finished unceremoniously and turned a deep shade of red.
+"No. He, er, doesn't seem too keen on me after I accidentally lit him on fire back in second year," I finished unceremoniously and turned a deep shade of red.

 "Yes, I heard about that," a faint smile spread across her face.
-Luckily I hadn't ever had a major accident in Transfiguration, "Jane, would you mind if I submitted these assignments to each of your professors for immediate marks?"
+Luckily I hadn't ever had a major accident in Transfiguration.
+McGonagall had never made me demonstrate.
+"Jane, would you mind if I submitted these assignments to each of your teachers for immediate marks?"

 "Very well.
-I will keep you updated.
-And please, do try to pretend to pay attention," Professor McGonagall swept out of the room with my tidy stacks of homework before I could change my mind.
+I will keep you updated," Professor McGonagall swept out of the room with my tidy stacks of homework before I could change my mind.

 "We're going to have a celebration for you if you beat Slytherin," James told us excitedly as we made our way down to the quidditch pitch to watch the Ravenclaw versus Slytherin match.

 "Looking forward to it," Octavius replied, brimming with confidence I wished I had.
 As I wasn't laden down with books for once, Sirius had caught my mittened hand and was holding it firmly.
 I was certain it was what was attracting all the stares and whispers around us.
-I was fairly certain one of the bundled figures that had passed us was Fifi; up until now I had been sure she had no knowledge we were officially dating--our only overly public display thus far had been our brief outing at the Christmas Ball.
+I was fairly certain one of the bundled figures that had passed us was Fifi; up until now I had been sure she had no knowledge we were officially dating.
 Sirius seemed to sense my nerves and gave my hand a squeeze.
 That coupled with the reassuring smile on his face made me relax ever so slightly.

 "You aren't tarnishing my seventeenth birthday with a Ravenclaw quidditch victory," Lily snapped at James, then glanced at Tavi and I and added, "no offense."